Join us for the Launch of the Engaged Research Evidence Map

 Acting Chief Operating Officer, HSRC

 Dr Ditaunyane is a seasoned corporate communications specialist with more than three decades of experience in the private and public sectors.
 He has served in various organisations at middle and senior management levels.
-His journey began in basic education, where he honed his skills and rose through the ranks.
-Some of the key positions he held in the past include Deputy Director, Chief Education Specialist, Senior Academic Developer and Director of Communications at a prominent national institution.
 With a career dedicated to corporate communications and public relations, his expertise spans a diverse range of domains: diverse sector experience, strategic communication, science communication, crisis communication, media liaison, stakeholder relations, digital marketing, and corporate branding.
-Beyond his professional role, he serves on various advisory boards at institutions of higher learning.

 Conference structure and guidelines